bencmbrook/bpm/README.md

 ## Installation

-Download the zip and open the app!
+[Download the zip.](http://www.builtbybenbrook.com/assets/downloads/bpm.zip) Hold the control key and double-click on the app icon.
+To use it in the future, drag the app into your Applications folder!

 ## Contributing